-The Company's principal financial assets are bank balances, trade debtors and amounts due from fellow group undertakings.
+The Company's principal financial assets are bank balances and amounts due from fellow group undertakings.

-The Company's credit risk is primarily attributable to its trade debtors.
-The amounts presented in the balance sheet are net of allowances for doubtful receivables.
-An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
 The credit risk on bank balances is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.
 The credit risk on amounts due from fellow group undertakings is limited because the counterparties are core companies in the John Laing group with significant net assets and financial resources.
 As explained in the above section, 'Going concern and Covid-19 impact', these fellow group undertakings have not experienced a significant adverse impact on its available financial resources.